Airport Lounge Access

 Air Canada Maple Leaf Lounges

-The Chase Sapphire Reserve offers access to select Air Canada Maple Leaf Lounges in the US, Canada, and Europe.
-Cardholders and authorized users enjoy complimentary access by presenting present their Sapphire Reserve card and an eligible departing same-day boarding pass for a flight operated by Air Canada or a Star Alliance member airline.
+The Chase Sapphire Reserve, Chase Sapphire Reserve For Business and J.P.
+Morgan Reserve cards offer access to select Air Canada Maple Leaf Lounges in the US, Canada and Europe.
+Cardholders enjoy complimentary access by presenting their card and an eligible departing same-day boarding pass for a flight operated by Air Canada or a Star Alliance member airline.
+Note: Authorized users may also access select lounges, but entry is not available for non-primary Chase Sapphire Reserve for Business cardmembers.Â

 Guests are subject to a charge of $59 in the local currency of where the lounge is located.
 A list of participating Maple Leaf Lounges is available here.